plugorgau/plug-services/README.md

 ------------
 * Control Machine running Ansible 2.2+ and sshpass

-* Client machines running Ubuntu 16.04+ or Debian 8+ (officially we only support Debian 9 right now)
+* Client machines running Ubuntu 16.04+ or Debian 8+ (we only officially support Debian 9 right now)

 * Access to the secrets repo (for now)